Who is eligible to participate?

 What is the deadline for submissions?

-Nomination forms must be submitted to and received by Walden University on or before the deadline of Oct.
-15, 2012.
-All requested information must be provided, and all questions must be answered, for a nomination to be considered eligible for a Walden Educator for a Day grant.
+Nomination forms must be submitted to and received by Walden University on or before Oct.
+14, 2013.
+All requested information must be provided and all questions must be answered for a nomination to be considered eligible for a Walden Educator for a Day grant.

 Are there any other restrictions or considerations for participants?